 Any conditions that must be met or remedial action to be taken before the order can be lifted.

 Issuance of Cease and Desist Orders.
 A Cease and Desist order shall be effective immediately upon delivery in hand or by certified mail to any Responsible Person or agent of the contractor or entity performing the work.
-A copy of the order shall also be delivered in hand or by certified mail to the facility owner or his or her agent.
+A copy of the order shall also be delivered in hand or by certified mail to the facility owner or his or her agent to the address on record with the Secretary of State.
 A party objecting to such order must comply with such order but may make a written request for a hearing pursuant to M.G.L. c.
 30A within ten days following service of the order.

 Posting of the Worksite.
 At the time the Cease and Desist Order becomes effective, the Director shall cause the worksite to be conspicuously posted, such posting to contain the content of the Cease and Desist Order and any other information the Director determines necessary to secure the worksite and to adequately warn of hazards.
 Notices must remain posted until the order is lifted.

 Access to Closed Worksite.
-Access to the worksite closed by a cease and desist order must be restricted to DLS and other persons authorized by the Director.
+Access to the worksite closed by a cease and desist order must be restricted to the Department and other persons authorized by the Director.

 Rescission of Cease and Desist Orders.
 The Director may rescind a Cease and Desist Order following his or her determination that the conditions which resulted in the issuance of said Cease and Desist Orders have been corrected and that all administrative orders or conditions issued in connection with the same have been complied with.
 Notices rescinding Cease and Desist Orders, which shall be in writing, shall be delivered in hand or by certified mail to any Responsible Person or agent of the contractor or entity performing the work.
 A copy of the rescission notice shall also be delivered in hand or by certified mail to the facility owner or his or her agent.

 Administrative Orders.
 In accordance with M.G.L c.
-149 § 6 and 6F1/2, the Director or his or her representative may issue orders for the correction of unsafe conditions at Asbestos work sites.
+149 § 6 and §6F½, the Director or his or her representative may issue orders for the correction of unsafe conditions at Asbestos work sites.
 Persons, firms or other entities who fail to comply with said orders shall be subject to the penalties provided by M.G.L c.
-149 §§ 6, 6F and 6F1/2 and 454 CMR 29.00
+149 §§ 6, 6F and 6F½ and 454 CMR 29.00.

 Responsibility For Compliance; Penalties